mocabe/Neco-lang-v2/Readme.md

 | `g++` | 7.3 |
 | `clang++` | 6.0.1 |
 | `msvc`    | Visual Studio 2017 15.8 Preview 3 |

+## Binary compatibility
+Since this library is heavily relying on inheritance and other features which C++ standard does not specify binary compatibility, This library currently does NOT (and WONT) support "C++ standard compliant" binary compatibility across compilers.
+But we DO want to make this library somewhat binary compatible across some compilers(gcc,clang,msvc) on some platform(Ubuntu,Windows).

 ## Exsamples